 Quality Assurance and Quality Control

-The Segovia samples were prepared by SGS Laboratories Ltd (ISO 9001:2008) at their laboratory in Medellin, and assayed in their laboratory in Segovia, Colombia.
+The Segovia samples were prepared by SGS Laboratories Ltd (ISO 9001:2008) at their laboratory in Medellin, and assayed at their laboratories in Segovia, Colombia and El Callao, Peru.
 Gold was assayed by 30 g fire assay with atomic absorption spectrophotometer (“AAS”) finish.
 Samples above the upper detection limit of 10.0 g/t gold were re-assayed by 30 g fire assay with gravimetric finish.
 Silver was assayed by aqua regia digestion and AAS finish.
 Silver samples above 500 g/t were re-assayed by aqua regia or multiacid digestion with AAS finish for ore grades.
+Samples from some of the GM holes were prepared and assayed by the Mine Laboratory at Segovia which is run by Gran Colombia.
+Gold was assayed by 30 g fire assay with AAS finish.
+Samples above 10 g/t were re-assayed by 30 g fire assay with gravimetric finish.
 Blank, standard and duplicate samples were routinely inserted and monitored for quality assurance and quality control.

 About Gran Colombia Gold Corp.

-Gran Colombia is a Canadian-based mid-tier gold producer with its primary focus in Colombia where it is currently the largest underground gold and silver producer with several mines in operation at its Segovia and Marmato Operations.
-Gran Colombia is continuing to focus on exploration, expansion and modernization activities at its high-grade Segovia Operations and, through a spin out transaction with Bluenose Gold Corp. announced on October 7, 2019, Gran Colombia is progressing toward a major expansion and modernization of its underground mining operations at the Marmato Project.
+Gran Colombia is a Canadian-based mid-tier gold producer with its primary focus in Colombia where it is currently the largest underground gold and silver producer with several mines in operation at its high-grade Segovia Operations.
+Gran Colombia owns approximately 58% of Caldas Gold Corp., a Canadian mining company currently advancing a major expansion and modernization of its underground mining operations at its Marmato Project in Colombia.
+Gran Colombia’s project pipeline includes its Zancudo Project in Colombia together with an approximately 20% equity interest in Gold X Mining Corp.
+(TSXV: GLDX) (Guyana – Toroparu) and an approximately 26% equity interest in Western Atlas Resources Inc. (TSX-V: WA) (Nunavut – Meadowbank).

 Cautionary Statement on Forward-Looking Information